NotSoSaneExile/Portfolio/Trading Charts/README.md

 You can install the dependencies by running:
-`pip install -r requirements.txt` in your command line

-You will also need an AlphaVantage API key.
+`pip install -r requirements.txt` in your command line To install python please follow the documentation https://docs.python.org/3/using/index.html You will also need an AlphaVantage API key.
 You can get a free one by signing up at https://www.alphavantage.co/.

 Once you have installed the dependencies and obtained an API key, create a secrets.toml file in the same directory as the script and add your API key as follows: